dotn8/git-untracker/README.md

 1. Download the installer and run it.
 2. In each git repository that you want `git-untrack` to work in, run this command line: `git init`

-3. Note: new repositories will automatically have `git-untrack` enabled in them.
+**Note**: new repositories will automatically have `git-untrack` enabled in them.

-Note: at least one IDE (Visual Studio 2015), when creating a new project, will give the user the option of creating a new git repository to put the new project in.
+**Note**: at least one IDE (Visual Studio 2015), when creating a new project, will give the user the option of creating a new git repository to put the new project in.
 In these cases, it's possible that the created git repository will have been created with a custom template, in which case `git-untracker` will not be installed in that repository.
 You can install `git-untracker` into the new repository manually by running `git init` in its root directory or by copying the hooks from *this* repository's `hooks` folder into the `.git/hooks` folder of the new repository.

 ## How to build installer

-Visual Studio and WiX must be installed to build the installer.
+[Visual Studio](https://www.visualstudio.com/downloads/download-visual-studio-vs) and [WiX](http://wixtoolset.org/) must be installed to build the installer.

 1. Build the projects in Visual Studio with configuration `Release` and platform `AnyCPU`
+2. Clone the `git-untracker` repository: `git clone "https://github.com/JohnBillington/git-untracker.git"`
-2. `cd` into the root of the `git-untracker` repository
+3. Open a command prompt and `cd` into the root of the `git-untracker` repository
-2. Run `"C:\Program Files (x86)\WiX Toolset v3.9\bin\candle.exe" -nologo "installer\git-untracker.wxs" -out "installer\git-untracker.wixobj"`
+4. Run `"C:\Program Files (x86)\WiX Toolset v3.9\bin\candle.exe" -nologo "installer\git-untracker.wxs" -out "installer\git-untracker.wixobj"`
-3. Run `"C:\Program Files (x86)\WiX Toolset v3.9\bin\light.exe" -nologo "installer\git-untracker.wixobj" -out "installer\git-untracker.msi"`
+5. Run `"C:\Program Files (x86)\WiX Toolset v3.9\bin\light.exe" -nologo "installer\git-untracker.wixobj" -out "installer\git-untracker.msi"`

 ## Faq